lawrence253/Football-Image-Processing-with-OpenCV/README.md

 - Adjust HSV ranges to match different team jerseys
 - Modify kernel sizes for blurring/morphology
 - Use different input images
+📄 License
+This project is created for educational purposes only.